redfeet123/Expense-Tracker/README.md

 # Expense-Tracker
-C# project of C#.
+C# project of University.
 Expense Tracker helps you to have records of your monthly expenses.